FelixSchladt/OxideWM/man/src/oxide-msg.1.md

 **oxide-msg** \[**-h**]| \[**-v**] | \[**-c** command] \[**-a** argument]

 # DESCRIPTION
-The `oxide-msg` is an ipc command tool allowing queriying and messaging to oxidewm via the commandline
+The `oxide-msg` is an ipc command tool allowing queriying and messaging to oxidewm via the commandline.

 # OPTIONS
 **-a**, **--argument** <ARGUMENT>